-Yellowing rose leaves are usually attributed to improper plant care and environmental factors such as searing heat or torrential rain storms.
-In this article, I’ll look at 10 of the most common reasons for yellowing rose leaves and how to fix them.
+In my experience, the most common causes of yellowing rose leaves are usually attributed to improper plant care and environmental factors such as searing heat or torrential rain storms.
+I find that garden pests and plant diseases can also cause discoloration.
+In this article, I’ll look at 10 of the most common reasons for yellowing rose leaves and share how I fix the issue in my garden.

 10 Common Reasons for Yellowing Rose Leaves (and How to Fix It)